ggustin93/ghostly-plus-dashboard/README.md

 *(More details can be found in the `docs/` and `memory-bank/` directories.)*

+For a detailed breakdown of the development process and task management, see `docs/development_workflow.md`.

 ### AI Assistance

 -   **AI Rules Source**: AI-assisted development for this project primarily uses the rules defined within the `.cursor/rules/` directory.
 Other rule files may exist in the repository but are secondary.